June Preisser: Life and career

 The Preisser sisters were successful in the United States, and performed in Europe, including for George VI of the United Kingdom.
 Cherry retired after she was married on June 22, 1937, thus ending their team.
 In 1938, June tumbled alone in the Broadway musical You Never Know.

 June was signed to a film contract by MGM.
 Her first film, Dancing Co-Ed (1939), provided only a small part, but her next film, Babes in Arms (1939), gave her a significant role opposite Mickey Rooney and Judy Garland.
 She performed with Rooney and Garland again in Strike Up the Band (1940), and with Rooney in two "Andy Hardy" films, Judge Hardy and Son (1939) and Andy Hardy's Private Secretary (1941).

 In 1940, Preisser appeared in Gallant Sons, a comedic murder mystery.
 The following year, she played her first lead role opposite Jimmy Lydon in Henry Aldrich for President (1941), and followed this with Sweater Girl (1942), opposite Eddie Bracken.
 She continued her career following her marriage in 1942 to radio announcer J. Moss Terry.
 The couple had a son, Richard Josiah “Ricky”, the following year and later divorced.

 By this time, MGM had little interest in promoting Preisser’s career.
 She left MGM and began working for Monogram Pictures.
 Preisser continued to appear in musical comedies over the next few years, and played the character Dodie Rogers in seven The Teen Agers films with Freddie Stewart, Frankie Darro and Noel Neill from 1946 to 1948.
 She made her final film appearance in Music Man (1948).
 After appearing in a Los Angeles theater production of Annie Get Your Gun, Preisser retired from acting.

 Later years and death

 After retiring from acting in the early 1950s, Preisser taught dancing and acrobatics in Los Angeles.
 She then moved with her son, Richard Josiah Terry, to Boca Raton, Florida.
 From 1972 until her death, Preisser worked at Pompano Office Supply with her son.

 In the early morning hours of September 19, 1984, Preisser was the passenger in her son’s car when the two were involved in a fatal car accident in Pompano Beach, Florida, when a van crossed the median into their lane.
 Police attributed the accident to rainy conditions.
-Richard Terry died at the scene while Preisser said “ouch” and later died of her injuries at North Broward Medical Center.
+Richard Terry died at the scene while Preisser later died of her injuries at North Broward Medical Center.